The Return of Schizo-Culture

 12:00 PM to 6:00 PM

-Ei Arakawa, Penny Arcade, Franco "Bifo" Berardi, Tom Chiu, Taylor Deupree, Douglas Dunn, Jim Fletcher, Richard Foreman, John Giorno, Veronica Gonzalez Peña, K8 Hardy, Julia Heyward, Gary Indiana, Ken Jordan, John Kelsey, Elizabeth LeCompte, Ikue Mori, Eileen Myles, Ben Neill, Ariana Reines, Walter Steding, Lynne Tillman, Masha Tupitsyn, Kate Valk, Stephen Vitiello, Jackie Wang, McKenzie Wark and David Watson.
+Penny Arcade, Franco "Bifo" Berardi, Tom Chiu, Taylor Deupree, Douglas Dunn, Jim Fletcher, Richard Foreman, John Giorno, Veronica Gonzalez Peña, Julia Heyward, Gary Indiana, Ken Jordan, Elizabeth LeCompte, Richard Maxwell, Eileen Myles, Ben Neill, Pharmakon, Ariana Reines, Marion Scemama, Walter Steding, Lynne Tillman, Masha Tupitsyn, Kate Valk, Stephen Vitiello, Jackie Wang, McKenzie Wark and David Watson.

 On the occasion of its 40th anniversary the influential independent press, Semiotext(e), presents an afternoon of performances, screenings, music, and readings evoking the legendary 1975 Schizo-Culture conference, that featured a series of seminal papers, from Deleuze’s first presentation of the concept of the “rhizome” to Foucault’s introduction of his History of Sexuality project.
 Designed by a group of artists and filmmakers including Kathryn Bigelow and Denise Green, it documented the chaotic creativity of an emerging downtown New York scene, and offered interviews with artists, theorists, writers, and No Wave and pre-punk musicians.